dn-ezr/alioth-compiler/doc/Alioth Compiler Manual.md

 Once a package is installed locally, just a package name is enough to locate a package.

-Packages in remote repositories or file system can be referred by uri, unless you forbid it, compiler will install those packages automatically.
+Packages in remote repositories or file system can be referred by uri; Unless you forbid it, compiler will install those packages automatically.

 Generally the package name can be any non-empty string, but colon can not be one character of this string, because it is used to indicate the version of the package when locating packages.